 The difficulty of transporting your computer is also determined by the size of your case.
 If it’s something large like a full tower system, greater care must be taken and will be slightly more difficult to load it into your vehicle.

-Bear in mind, if any components become unsecured inside the PC case and are free to rattle and roll around, it is highly probable to cause damage to sensitive components.
+Also bear in mind, if any components become unsecured inside the PC case and are free to rattle and roll around, it is highly probable to cause damage to sensitive components.

-This is also why I always recommend keeping your original PC case’s box.
+This is also why I recommend keeping your original PC case’s box.
 I realize in some situations it’s not possible, which is okay, but try where possible.
 It most likely has support material inside the box which helps cushion and protect the case.